danielsteman/vite-blog/public/content/blog6.md

 &nbsp;

-Before, a client could call the ML micro service directly with a post request and a body, where the body contains the data that will be inferred.
-An example `cURL` request looks like this:
+Before, a client calls the ML micro service directly with a post request and a body, where the body contains the data that will be used to predict.
+An example `cURL` request looks like the snippet below.

 &nbsp;